 Schiff v.
 Williams

-The three student editors sued the president and his successor alleging that their First Amendment rights were violated by the dismissals and asked for injunctive relief.
+The three student editors sued the president and his successor, alleging that their First Amendment rights were violated by the dismissals and asked for injunctive relief.
 In April 1975, the district court ruled in favor of the students.
-The university appealed and in September 1975, the Fifth Circuit court also ruled in favor of the students, saying that a public university could not control content of a student publication except under special circumstances.
+The university appealed, and in September 1975, the Fifth Circuit Court of Appeals also ruled in favor of the students, saying that a public university could not control content of a student publication except under special circumstances.
 The court found that the president’s disagreements over the content and quality of the newspaper did not constitute a special circumstance because if those faults were correct, they do not lead to a significant disruption of the educational process.
-The court enjoined the president from any further control of the newspaper, and ordered that the student editors be reinstated and awarded back pay.
+The court prohibited the president from any further control of the newspaper, and ordered that the student editors be reinstated and awarded back pay.